luke-h1/fe-talk-2024/slides.md

 </div>

 <!--
 This is one of my favorite things to do with feature flags.
 Feature flag can be overriden.
-This means we  can release our work to production under a disabled feature flag and use something such as cookie or a query parameter to let our stakeholders or engineers to take a look at the work without us releasing it to the public.
+This means we can release our work to production under a disabled feature flag and use something such as cookie or a query parameter to let our stakeholders or engineers to take a look at the work without us releasing it to everyone.
 This fixes the issue of having nightmares in production when something acts completely different.
 Safety net
 -->

 ---